 Tim Egan graduated with a PhD degree in bioinorganic chemistry from WITS University in Johannesburg, South Africa in 1988 (supervised by Helder M. Marques and David A. Baldwin).
 He then completed a post-doc in the Department of Physiology and Biophysics at the Albert Einstein College of Medicine in New York with Dr Philip Aisen studying the interaction of human serum transferrin with its receptor.
 He returned to South Africa in 1993 as a medical scientist at the Red Cross War Memorial Children’s Hospital in Cape Town, before being appointed lecturer in the Department of Chemistry at the University of Cape Town in 1996.
 He became full Professor in 2006 and took up the Jamison Chair of Inorganic Chemistry in 2011.
 He received the Bayer-Miles Award for the best paper in clinical biochemistry in South Africa in 1996, became a distinguished teacher of the University of Cape Town in 1999 and was elected a fellow of the University of Cape Town in 2011.
 In 2013 he was the recipient of a Japan Society for the Advancement of Science short-term fellowship and in 2016 he was awarded the gold medal of the South African Chemical Institute.
 His research centers mainly on the bioinorganic chemistry of the malaria parasite and in particular on the formation of malarial pigment or haemozoin and its inhibition by antimalarials.

-Laura L. Kiessling, PhD holds the Steenbock Chair in Chemistry and is the Laurens Anderson Professor of Biochemistry.
+Laura L. Kiessling, PhD is the Novartis Professor of Chemistry at Massachusetts Institute of Technology.
 Laura received her undergraduate training in Chemistry at the Massachusetts Institute of Technology.
 There she conducted undergraduate research in organic synthesis with Professor Bill Roush.
 She received her Ph.D. in Chemistry from Yale University where she worked with Stuart L. Schreiber on the synthesis of anti-tumor natural products.
 Her postdoctoral training at the California Institute of Technology in the research group of Peter B. Dervan led her to explore the recognition of duplex DNA through triple helix formation.
 She began her independent career in the Department of Chemistry at the University of Wisconsin-Madison in 1991.